 Maggie Burke serves as IBI’s Vice President and Chief Operating Officer.
 In this role, she oversees IBI’s compliance systems and internal operations, while also performing essential human resource functions.
 Ms. Burke works in close collaboration with the IBI business units working through strategic organizational development needs while ensuring integrity to process.

-Prior to her current role, she served with distinction as IBI’s Director of Operations for two years - expanding IBI’s operational capabilities, ensuring continuity of operations during the Ebola crisis, providing compliance oversight, and fostering a spirit of teamwork and collaboration.
+Joining IBI in 2013, she served with distinction as IBI’s Director of Operations for two years - expanding IBI’s operational capabilities, ensuring continuity of operations during the Ebola crisis, providing compliance oversight, and fostering a spirit of teamwork and collaboration.

 Prior to joining IBI, Ms. Burke served as a non-profit senior operations leader engaged in the sustainable development of strategic plans and the meeting of organizational goals.
 Over her nearly 25-year career in international development and government contracting, she served as a Vice President in ACDI/VOCA and at the Director level in several large organizations.